radeonxray/UFO-Exam/README.md

 _Picture 4_

-On the above _TS_ code example, it's explicitly stated that the function is going to return a string and receive a boolean as parameter and you are therefore not allowed to pass the function non-boolean values.
+On the above _TS_ code example, it's explicitly stated that the function is going to return a string and receive a boolean as parameter.
+You are therefore not allowed to pass the function non-boolean values.
 If you do so anyway, e.g. by passing the function a string, you will immediately be shown an error message telling you that you are not allowed to pass the function a string as it expects a boolean. _TS_ has therefore made sure both that you have detected the error immediately and accurately showed where the error is.

 Another quick example of _static typing_, is in the effect of _type-checking_, which means that variables (or return values in functions) has to have their types defined, like string, number, Array etc.